-Fiscal Year Ended June 30, 2018 2017 2016 Balance at the beginning of the year \$ 2,838 \$ 3,175 \$ 3,263 Gross increases - current period tax positions 429 295 362 Gross increases - prior period tax positions 70 51 38 Gross decreases - prior period tax positions (429) Reductions as a result of lapsed statute of limitations (81) (254) (488) Balance at the end of the year \$ 3,256 \$ 2,838 \$ 3,175
+Fiscal Year Ended June 30, 2019 2018 2017 Balance at the beginning of the year \$ 3,256 \$ 2,838 \$ 3,175 Gross increases - current period tax positions 467 429 295 Gross increases - prior period tax positions 10 70 51 Gross decreases - prior period tax positions (429) Reductions as a result of lapsed statute of limitations (6) (81) (254) Balance at the end of the year \$ 3,727 \$ 3,256 \$ 2,838

 The Company's policy is to include interest and penalties related to unrecognized tax benefits within the Company's benefit from (provision for) income taxes.
-As of June 30, 2018, the Company has accrued \$1.1 million for interest and penalties related to the unrecognized tax benefits.
+As of June 30, 2019, the Company has accrued \$1.2 million for interest and penalties related to the unrecognized tax benefits.
 The balance of interest and penalties is recorded as a noncurrent liability in the Company's consolidated balance sheet.

-As of June 30, 2018, unrecognized tax benefits of \$1.1 million, if recognized, would affect the Company's effective tax rate.
+As of June 30, 2019, unrecognized tax benefits of \$2.1 million, if recognized, would affect the Company's effective tax rate.
 The Company does not anticipate that the amount of existing unrecognized tax benefits will significantly increase or decrease within the next 12 months.

-The Company is no longer subject to U.S. federal, state and local, or non-U.S., income tax examinations by tax authorities for years before 2013.
-The Company files income tax returns in the United States, various U.S. states and certain foreign jurisdictions.
-As of June 30, 2018, the tax years 2013 through 2017 remain open in the U.S., the tax years 2012 through 2017 remain open in the various state jurisdictions, and the tax years 2014 through 2017 remain open in various foreign jurisdictions.
+The Company files income tax returns in the United States, various U.S. states and certain foreign jurisdictions and is no longer subject to U.S. federal, state and local, or non-U.S., income tax examinations by tax authorities for years before 2013.
+As of June 30, 2019, the tax years 2014 through 2018 remain open in the U.S., the tax years 2013 through 2018 remain open in the various state jurisdictions, and the tax years 2015 through 2018 remain open in various foreign jurisdictions.
+The Company believes that adequate amounts have been reserved for any adjustments that may ultimately result from our open examinations.

-9. Commitments and Contingencies
+10. Commitments and Contingencies